Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Two numerical methods

 We now propose a method for a general system of forward-backward SDEs of McKean-Vlasov type (or MKV FBSDE for short).
 For simplicity, we restrict our attention to the case of a non-controlled volatility.
 Such a system then takes the following generic form

 with initial condition $X_0 = \xi \in L^2(\Omega, \cF_0, \PP; \RR^d)$ and terminal condition $Y_T = G(X_T, \cL(X_T))$.
 The system~\eqref{eq:MKV-FBSDE} derived from the application of the Pontryagin stochastic maximum principle applied to our MKV control problem is an instance of the above general MKV FBSDE.
 As argued in \cite{MR3752669}, it turns out that the solution of a MFG can also be captured by a FBSDE system of the form given by~\eqref{eq:MKV-FBSDE-general}.
+Moreover, such a system can also be obtained using dynamic programming, in which case $Y$ represents the value function instead of its gradient.

 The strategy of the method is to replace the backward equation forced on us by the optimization, by a forward equation and treat its initial condition, which is what we are looking for, as a control for a new optimization problem.
 This strategy has been successfully applied to problems in economic contract theory where it is known as Sannikov's trick.
-See for example \cite{MR2963805, MR3738664}.
+See for example \cite{MR1766421,MR2963805, MR3738664}.
 Translated into the present context, this strategy allows us to turn the search for a solution of~\eqref{eq:MKV-FBSDE-general} into the following optimization procedure.
 We let the controller choose the initial point and the volatility of the $Y$ process, and penalize it proportionally to how far it is from matching the terminal condition.
 More precisely, the problem is defined as: Minimize over $y_0 : \RR^d \to \RR^d, z: \RR_+ \times \RR^d \to \RR^{d \times d}$ the cost functional

 where $(X^{y_0,z}, Y^{y_0,z})$ solve